qmarsala/automator/README.md

 ## Hotkeys
 Control F1 - Open menu
 Control F2 - Restart automator

-The current version of Automator is largely the limited implementation used to come up with and test the original idea.
-Only inline functions work as documented with the exception that the context works a bit differently.
-You will be passed a context object, but it cannot be changed and only has a playbackLoopCount property.
-Setup commands also work but are setup like this ```>f>functionName``` and have the following limitations:
-Only one per script.
-Aliases can only be once char.
-They are also invoked differently as well.
-Instead of placing the alias inbetween two + chars, the letter takes the place of the sleepMs position in the command.
-ex: ```f,0,200,200```

 *Note: the follwoing documents a future state of the automator, and for now serves as a requirements/preview of whats to come document.*
 ## The click logger
 press control f1 to open the main menu